-Project Baseline UK has three Trustees who are responsible for running the charity.
+Project Baseline UK has three Trustees who are responsible for running the charity and one committee member.

 Marcus is passionate about diving and the health of the marine environment.
 Project Baseline allows him to combine these interests and share with others the wonders and challenges of the underwater world.
 His love of the oceans has taken Marcus to some amazing places to dive including, French Polynesia, the beautiful caves of Mexico and Florida, and many stunning sites around the UK.
 He is also an avid project diver and enjoys putting his dive skills to good use by collecting images and data in support of conservation efforts.
 Marcus hopes that Project Baseline UK can motivate other divers to join the cause and help to baseline the state of the oceans to show those not fortunate enough to dive, that they are worth protecting.

 TREASURER & TRUSTEE